adamglenn/ur-admissions/content/guide-page/alumni-home.md

   label: ''
   background_image: /uploads/guy-sitting-outside.jpg
   alt_text: ''
-  heading: You're Always a Mountaineer!
+  heading: Heading
+  subheading: >-
-  subheading: Wherever you are, your WVU Alumni Association family is within reach.
+    Wherever you are, your WVU Alumni Association family is within reach.
 We have chapters from coast to coast.
 Join today to connect with fellow Mountaineers!
   body_text: ''
   settings:
     styles: